 Travis Cramer is a 2nd year student in the Psychology and Social Intervention program in the Department of Applied Psychology at NYU Steinhardt.
 He graduated from Dartmouth College magna cum laude with a degree in Anthropology.
 After graduating, he taught 4th and 5th grade math at a charter school in Trenton, New Jersey.
 Before beginning his doctoral studies, Travis worked on research projects involving multilevel kindergarten preparation programs and mindfulness interventions for teachers and students.
 He aims to investigate how school- and community-based programs can be delivered effectively at scale.
 In particular, he is interested in multilevel interventions focusing on social-emotional development and early childhood education.
 Through his work, Travis hopes to advance methods promoting the scholastic and social-emotional development of all children, particularly those in underserved communities.
 His advisor and mentor is Pamela Morris.

 Bryant Hopkins is a 2nd year student in the NYU Wagner School.
 Bryant is a Graduate Assistant at the Institute for Education and Social Policy (IESP) where he is currently exploring the effects of recent policy reforms for special education students in New York City public schools.
 He graduated as an Honors Scholar with a Bachelor of Science degree from the University of Alaska Fairbanks.
 He majored in mathematics and received minors in physics, economics, music, and Spanish.
 He holds a Master of Arts degree from Duke University with a major in economics.
 Bryant was presented with the Duke Economics Department Leadership Award at the May 2015 graduation ceremony.
 At Duke, Bryant was a research assistant in the Economics Department and served as principal cellist of the Duke Symphony Orchestra during his tenure in Durham.
 For the past several summers, he worked for Alaskan Senator Lisa Murkowski as a graduate fellow and staff assistant in both her Washington, D.C. and Fairbanks, Alaska offices.
-His adviser and research mentor is Leanna Stiefel.
+His advisor and research mentor is Leanna Stiefel.

 E. Parham Horn is a 2nd year student in the Counseling Psychology program in the Department of Applied Psychology at NYU Steinhardt.
 She is interested in research related to child development in the context of poverty, teacher-child and parent-child relationships and interactions, and interventions focused on improving social and academic outcomes for low-income children.
 Prior to attending NYU, she worked as a research assistant at MDRC, a non-profit social policy research organization, helping to implement and evaluate two large-scale randomized controlled trials for low-income preschool children.
 She was also a postbaccalaureate research fellow at the National Institute of Child Health and Human Development where she studied parent-child interactions from infancy to young adulthood.
 She obtained her bachelor’s degree in Psychology at Georgetown University, graduating magna cum laude.
 Her mentor is Sandee McClowry.